withzombies/sevenz-rust2/README.md

 ## Compression

-Currently, this crate only supports the LZMA2 compression algorithm.
+Currently, this crate only supports the COPY, LZMA2 and optionally ZStandard compression algorithm.

 ```toml
 [dependencies]